Shiro-LK/Portfolio-project/README.md

 - [DOLG](https://github.com/Shiro-LK/python-DOLG) re-implementation of DOLG architecture in tensorflow.
 This architecture has been used for landmark recognition, as it seems to perform well for local and global features.

 - [folcanet](https://github.com/Shiro-LK/focalnet-tf) re-implementation of the focalnet architecture in tensorflow.

+- [LLMs](https://github.com/Shiro-LK/Portfolio-project/tree/main/LLMs): This projects implements differents solutions which involves LLMs, such as Q&A Assistant.